 - a.
 When a single-bole 'smt' has broken, or all boles of a multi-bole 'smt' have broken, and height is now < 130 cm: - i.
-Assign plantStatus = 8 (no longer qualifies), and do not measure in the current year. - ii.
+Assign plantStatus = '8 no longer qualifies', and do not measure. - ii.
+Leave the tag in place.
 Continue to monitor in future years, as individual may again qualify for measurement. - iii.
 If no prior measurements exist or the tag cannot be found, treat the individual as a 'sap' and measure accordingly. - b.
-When one or more boles of a small multi-bole 'smt' have broken, and are now < 130 cm height: - i.
-For broken boles that do not qualify, assign status = 8 as above for single-bole 'smt'. - ii.
+When one or more boles of a multi-bole 'smt' have broken, and height is < 130 cm: - i.
+For broken boles that do not qualify, assign plantStatus = '8 no longer qualifies' as for single-bole 'smt'. - ii.
 Continue to measure qualifying emergent boles as normal. - iii.
 Measurement of crown diameter does not include broken boles. - c.
-When one or more boles of a small multi-bole 'smt' have broken, and are now ≥ 130 cm height: - i.
-Record plantStatus = 9 or 10 for each broken bole. - ii.
-Measure crown diameter for intact boles; do not include broken boles in diameter measurement. - iii.
+When one or more boles of a multi-bole 'smt' have broken, and height is > 130 cm: - i.
+Record plantStatus = '9 live, broken' or '10 dead, broken' per broken bole. - ii.
+Measure crown diameter for intact boles; do not include broken boles. - iii.
 Measure breakDiameter as for 'sbt', above.

 IV.
-Broken boles: multi-stem sap and sms
+Broken boles: Multi-stem sap and sms

 - a.
-When an emergent stem has ddh ≥ 1 cm, and is broken and < 30 cm height (or stem length): - i.
+Emergent stem has ddh \geq 1 cm, and is broken and < 30 cm height (or stem length): - i.
 If all qualifying emergent stems are broken and < 30 cm height, no measurements are made.
 Otherwise, - ii.
 Do not measure ddh. - iii.
 Measure crown diameter for intact stems; do not include broken stems in diameter measurement. - b.
-When an emergent stem has ddh ≥ 1 cm, and is broken and ≥ 30 cm height (or stem length): - i.
-Assign plantStatus = 9 or 10 - ii.
+Emergent stem has ddh \geq 1 cm, and is broken and \geq 30 cm height (or stem length): - i.
+Assign plantStatus = '9 live, broken' or '10 dead, broken' - ii.
 Measure ddh. - iii.
 Measure crown diameter for intact stems; do not include broken stems in diameter measurement. - iv.
-If all qualifying emergent stems are broken and ≥ 30 cm height, no crown measurements are made.
+If all qualifying emergent stems are broken and \geq 30 cm height, measure extent of 'broken' crown.